top of page

 Research

-Hirsch, M.; Hoffman, L. Shenberger, Y.; Gevorkyan-airapetov, L.; Ruthstein, S.; Conformations and local dynamics of the CopY metal sensor revealed by EPR spectroscopy.
+Hirsch, M.; Hofmann, L. Shenberger, Y.; Gevorkyan-airapetov, L.; Ruthstein, S.; Conformations and local dynamics of the CopY metal sensor revealed by EPR spectroscopy.
 Biochem.
 2023.

 Ruthstein_1.jpg